How to Use HR Metrics to Improve Your Bottom Line

 Table of Contents

 As the business landscape constantly evolves, the role of finance is also expanding.
-Some finance departments are now required to manage more than just financial operations, playing a significant role in overall business strategy, and contributing to their company's bottom line via cost management, forecasting and labor optimization.
-And, creating a successful business strategy requires a deep understanding of your workforce — which is typically an organization’s largest and most difficult expense to manage.
+Some finance departments must now manage more than just financial operations; they must play a significant role in overall business strategy and contribute to their company’s bottom line via cost management, forecasting, and labor optimization.
+And creating a successful business strategy requires a deep understanding of your workforce — typically an organization’s largest and most difficult expense to manage.

-To achieve this, finance and HR must work together to harness the full power of HR data and inform strategies that impact business outcomes — including your company's bottom line.
+To achieve this, finance and HR must work together to harness the full power of HR data and inform strategies that affect business outcomes — including your company’s bottom line.

 How?
-Workforce intelligence can equip finance professionals with powerful insights regarding inefficiencies and how to better manage labor costs within the business.
-Gathered using HR data and metrics, workforce intelligence can also help reveal how HR initiatives may impact company financials with regards to recruiting, pay practices, overtime, career pathing through promotions.
+Workforce intelligence can equip you with powerful insights regarding inefficiencies and how to manage labor costs within the business better.
+Gathered using HR data and metrics through advanced analytics tools, workforce intelligence can also help reveal how HR initiatives may impact company financials regarding recruiting, pay practices, labor costs, employee performance, and career pathing through promotions.

-But, to achieve this, companies may need to change the way they view HR data — including recruiting, time and attendance, payroll, benefits, recruiting, and more — to establish a clear connection between the workforce and business strategy, as well as bottom-line results.
+To achieve this, companies may need to change the way they view HR data — including recruiting, time and attendance, payroll, benefits, and more — to establish a clear connection between the workforce and business strategy, as well as bottom-line results.

 Data is the fuel behind better decision-making.
-HR metrics can drive business success by providing strategic insights into how effective your talent management strategy is in meeting your overall business goals.
-More specifically, HR data can help:
+HR metrics can drive business success by offering strategic insights into how effective your talent management strategy is in meeting your overall business goals.
+More specifically, HR data can help you:

-- Identify steps to optimize the cost of recruiting, assigning, and engaging a productive talent pool;
+• Identify steps to optimize the cost of recruiting and engaging a productive talent pool

-- Ensure that compensation, benefits, and other forms of remuneration are aligned with performance;
+• Confirm that compensation, benefits, and other forms of payment are aligned with performance

-- Determine whether it is better to build talent, or hire contractors or temporary workers;
+• Determine whether it is better to build talent or hire external talent

-- Identify and implement improvements across a variety of inefficient workplace processes;
+• Identify and implement improvements across potentially inefficient workplace processes

-In short, by collecting and monitoring HR data, you may be able to assess workforce costs and productivity more easily, as well as how employees are hired, developed, and managed for greater business success.
+In short, by collecting and monitoring HR data, you may be able to more effectively assess workforce costs and productivity, as well as how employees are hired, developed, and managed for greater business success.

-For example, armed with these insights you can uncover who the top performers are and who is contributing most to the bottom line, as well as who is falling behind — and perhaps, most importantly, why.
-You can also track how their performance evolves over time, and forecast future performance.
-Are they compensated adequately for what they contribute?
+For example, armed with these insights, you can uncover who the top performers are, who contributes most to the bottom line, and who is falling behind — and perhaps, most importantly, why.
+You can also track how their performance evolves and forecast future performance.
+Are employees compensated adequately for what they contribute?
 Are they getting better at what they do, or is their performance on the decline?
 Are employees staying with the company, or is retention becoming a challenge?
-Is overtime an assumed part of every workday?
+Is overtime being used effectively?
 What’s the average return on your workforce investment?
 What is the revenue or profit per employee?
-How much does it cost your business to hire a new employee, or replace someone who left?
+How much does hiring a new employee or replacing someone who left cost your business?

 For greater insight, see where your company stands against your peers by measuring your metrics against industry data, using benchmarking reports published by industry associations, HR associations, or private research firms.
-You can also use these benchmarks to monitor your business' own development by setting targets and tracking your progress when it comes to achieving them.
+You can also use these benchmarks to monitor your business’s development by setting targets and tracking your progress toward achieving them.

 You can use many HR metrics to conduct a health check on your business, get a comprehensive view of your workforce, interpret historical trends, and develop predictive models to make data-driven decisions.

-Here are ten HR metrics that can provide insights for your finance team drive business success.
+Here are 9 HR metrics that can provide insights for your finance team to drive business success.

 1. Cost Per Hire

 Cost per hire reflects the average costs — both internal and external — incurred during the hiring process.
-These will include all the costs associated with searching for qualified candidates, conducting interviews, and hiring those who best fit your business needs.
+These typically include the costs associated with searching for qualified candidates, conducting interviews, and hiring those who best fit your business needs.

 CPH = (internal recruiting costs + external recruiting costs) / total number of hires in a time period

-Essentially, this metric serves as the foundation for the creation of your company's recruitment budget.
-When creating and tracking this budget, you want to keep the quality of talent as a top objective, giving you more insight into how best to optimize your hiring costs.
+Essentially, this metric may be the foundation for your company’s recruitment budget.
+When creating and tracking this budget, you typically want to keep the quality of talent as a top objective, giving you more insight into how best to optimize your hiring costs.

 2. Revenue Per Employee

-Revenue per employee is a performance metric that measures how much money each employee generates for the company.
+Revenue per employee is a performance metric that measures how much money the average employee generates for the company.
 It can be expressed through the following equation:

 Revenue per employee = total revenue / total number of employees

-A higher revenue per employee is usually linked to a more productive company.
-This is one of the most critical performance metrics, as it measures how efficiently your company is utilizing employees.
+A higher average revenue per employee is usually linked to company-wide productivity.
+This is one of the most critical performance metrics, as it measures how efficiently your company uses employees.

-Keep in mind that this metric is very industry-specific, so it's important to compare using a like-for-like basis.
+Remember that this metric is very industry-specific, so using a like-for-like comparison is essential.
 Some industries are very labor-intensive, so the typical revenue per employee may tend to be lower.
 Others require much less labor input for the same amount of income, so it may have a much higher revenue per employee result.

-Although revenue per employee is a critical metric, it still doesn't provide the whole picture.
-For example, significant revenue is generally an indication of a healthy business.
+Although revenue per employee is a critical metric, it doesn’t provide the whole picture.
+For example, significant revenue is generally a sign of a healthy business.
 Still, if a hefty revenue is generated by deploying a disproportionate number of resources, including human resources, the positive impact on your bottom line could be hindered.

 This is where profit per employee can help.
-It's calculated by dividing the net income of your business over the past twelve months by the current number of your full-time employees.
+It’s calculated by dividing the net income of your business over the past twelve months by the current number of your full-time employees or their equivalent.

-Profit per employee = net income over 12 months / total number of full-time employees
+Profit per full-time employee = net income over 12 months / total number of full-time employees

 4. Retention Rate